Günter Netzer: International career

 Netzer made his debut for the West Germany national team in October 1965 in a friendly against Austria.
 He represented West Germany 37 times from 1965 to 1975, scoring six goals (some from the penalty spot) and playing a vital role in the country's victory at UEFA Euro 1972.
 He also appeared briefly (for 21 minutes against East Germany) in the 1974 FIFA World Cup, during which time the only goal of the match was scored against his team.
 At the tournament, Wolfgang Overath was the central figure in Germany's midfield; Netzer, despite being friends with Overath, considered the pair as not being able to play together effectively.
 Although he did not play in the final, Netzer is nonetheless considered the first World Cup winner to, at the time of winning, play for a club that was based outside his country.

 Style of play

-A classic playmaker known for his technique and passing ability, Netzer is considered one of the greatest midfielders of all time.
-Positioned as a midfielder in front of the defence, Netzer often dropped back between the back line.
+A classic playmaker known for his technique and passing ability, Netzer was capable of playing either as an attacking midfielder, or as a deep-lying playmaker, is considered one of the greatest midfielders and passers of all time.
+Normally positioned as a midfielder in front of the defence, Netzer often dropped back between the back line.
 From there, he organised the game from deep and served his team-mates with precise long balls.
 During his time at Mönchengladbach, Netzer was also deployed as a libero at times.
 Apart from his superior ball skills, his natural authority made him the undisputed leader of his team.
 As a player for Borussia Mönchengladbach, he enjoyed a lot of freedom from the management and the coach Hennes Weisweiler, even off the pitch.
 On the field the way he orchestrated the team's midfield play earned him the nickname 'Karajan', after the conductor Herbert von Karajan.